hamzza-K/intereum-ui/README.md

 ## Intereum: AI Resume Builder
-Generates your professional looking resume based on the provided job-description.
+Generates your professional looking resume based on the provided job-description..